-Those physical adaptations to the private residence of the person or the person's family, required by the person's person-centered individual service plan, that are necessary to ensure the health, welfare and safety of the person seeking EAA services or that enable the person to function with greater independence in the home.
-Such adaptations include the installation of ramps and grab-bars/hand-rails, widening of doorways, installation of lift systems, modification of bathroom facilities, or the installation of specialized electric and plumbing systems that are necessary to accommodate the medical equipment and supplies that are necessary for the welfare of the participant.
-Excluded are those adaptations or improvements to the home that are of general utility, and are not of direct medical or remedial benefit to the person enrolled in the waiver .
+Those physical adaptations to the private residence of the participant or the participant's family, required by the participant's service plan, that are necessary to ensure the health, welfare and safety of the participant or that enable the participant to function with greater independence in the home.
+Such adaptations include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or the installation of specialized electric and plumbing systems that are necessary to accommodate the medical equipment and supplies that are necessary for the welfare of the participant.
+Excluded are those adaptations or improvements to the home that are of general utility, and are not of direct medical or remedial benefit to the participant.
 Adaptations that add to the total square footage of the home are excluded from this benefit except when necessary to complete an adaptation (e.g., in order to improve entrance/egress to a residence or to configure a bathroom to accommodate a wheelchair).